-XX.
+XVIII.
 Public Involvement in Recovery

 The Government will encourage public involvement in recovery activities.
-The Center will establish a specific unit to encourage and coordinate public involvement in the recovery efforts.
+The Center will have a specific unit to encourage and coordinate public involvement in the recovery efforts.

 Public involvement will take place in several ways, including: